G’day! Let me introduce you to my live-steam narrow gauge hobby railway…

 Pete’s Hobby Railway is a small 2-ft (610mm) gauge railway located on private property at Junee in southern NSW (Australia).
 Locomotives, steam and diesel, formerly used in the canefield tramways of Queensland, have found a new home on Pete’s Hobby Railway.

 Railways with a gauge of 600mm (1’ 11½”) and above are governed by Australian and State legislation and are thus heavily regulated.
 However there is a provision for the exemption of “hobby railways” and Pete’s Hobby Railway operates under this exemption.
 This means that legally Pete’s Hobby Railway is not able to be opened for public inspection and/or rides.
 However, visitors are very welcome to view, and photograph, Pete’s Hobby Railway, but from the street only.
-These public operations take place at times that may be advertised (such as during Junee’s Rhythm n Rail Festival, which was previously held in March each year, but in 2020 is scheduled for May).
+These public operations take place at times that may be advertised (such as during Junee’s Rhythm n Rail Festival, which was previously held in March each year, but in 2020 was scheduled for May prior to the advent of COVID-19).
 At other times, it is more than likely that the locomotives and rolling stock will not be easily visible, although the rail track and Loftus station can be clearly seen and photographed from the street alignment.
 Being a “hobby railway”, the supporting volunteers may opt to have a running day at (almost) any time –- hopefully, but not promised, prior advice may be posted on the Pete’s Hobby Railway Facebook page.